mriya98/gemini-rag/README.md

 # RAG powered LLM Bot
-Use Gemini or Minstral AI to build a bot using RAG technique.
+Use Gemini or Mistral AI to build a chatbot using RAG to improve AI response.

-LangChain is used to build the entire pipeline and Pinecone is used to store the vector database.
-A file is provided with all relevant information (context_poem.txt in this project) and is split, vectorised, and the embeddings are stored in a vector database which is used by the LLM to answer user questions.
+LangChain is used to build the pipeline for LLM.
+The context information is stored in `context.txt`.
+The information from knowledge document is converted into vectors and stored in [Pinecone](https://www.pinecone.io/) (a vector database).
+This facilitates accurate response generation by offering a way to identify and fetch relevant information from the vector db quickly.
+The LLM uses this additional information to formulate the response.
+The web UI is developed using Streamlit.

 ## Step 1: Download dependencies
 To run this file, first download the dependencies